 Tolls and parking fees are reimbursable.

 The University will reimburse for actual tolls incurred for business purposes, whether paid via cash or electronically.
-Electronic toll expenses can be supported by reduction in prepaid balance amounts documented by statements available on line from i-Zoom, I-Pass, etc. vendors.
-The University will not reimburse individuals for the cost or deposits required on i-Zoom, I-Pass, etc. transponders or for the funding of an individual’s account in anticipation of incurring future tolls for business.
+Electronic toll expenses can be supported by reduction in prepaid balance amounts documented by statements available on line from i-Zoom, I-Pass, and etc. vendors.
+The University will not reimburse individuals for any deposits required on i-Zoom, I-Pass, etc., or for the funding of an individual's account in anticipation of incurring future tolls for business.

 University approved travel includes any travel on official University business from primary work location to another, secondary destination, and return to primary work location from a secondary location.
 University will not reimburse for mileage between WSU locations within the City of Detroit (i.e. – You work on the Main Campus and have meetings at the Medical School.
 Since both sites are located within the City of Detroit, it is not a reimbursable travel expense.)

 A "primary work location" is a designated campus or metropolitan center (e.g., main campus, Oakland Center, etc.) where a person accomplishes the assignment for which he/she is employed.
 If a person with a split assignment is required to be at more than one principal place of work during a single day, reimbursement is permitted for the mileage between the work locations.

 Persons working more than the normal work week at their primary work location are not entitled to a mileage reimbursement for the commuting necessitated by this extra work or overtime (i.e. If your normal work week is Monday-Friday and you are required to come in on a Saturday, you will NOT be reimbursed for mileage from your home to your primary work location on Saturday.)